 Brand & Retail Messaging Strategy: Utilizing Tigers' unique on-time guarantee, the marketing and advertising campaign was launched with the theme, "It's On Time Or It's On Us."
 Communication components consisted of national TV spots, Newspaper Ads, Collateral, Posters, Direct Mail and employee motivational programs.
 In addition, a vast Public Relations Campaign was inaugurated.

-From a previous general awareness of less than 6%, brand recognition skyrocketed to over 55%.
+Results: From a previous general awareness of less than 6%, brand recognition skyrocketed to over 55%.
 Though Flying Tigers was eventually absorbed by Federal Express, this "retail" campaign bought the corporation valuable equity.